Wambita/ascii-web/README.md

 After installation, you can access the web application by navgating to [http://localhost:8080](http://localhost:8080)

-output

 You will receive the following message on your terminal
 ```bash
 Server is starting at http://localhost:8080
 ```
 ![home](/assets/images/home.png)

-- This is the page that is displayed when the user opens

 - These are the various parts of the home page